About the Institute

 Students: We welcome law students and lawyers from around the world.

-In 2014 there were 81 students: 9 from Cornell Law School, 14 from 10 other U.S. law schools, and 58 from 14 other countries: Australia, Brazil, Bolivia, Bulgaria, Canada, Colombia, Denmark, Ecuador, France, India, Italy, Madagascar, Norway and Turkey.
+In 2015 there were 78 students: 1 from Cornell Law School, 14 from other U.S. law schools, and 55 from 22 other countries: Australia, Brazil, Bolivia, Bulgaria, Canada, Colombia, Denmark, Egypt, France, Ghana, Greece, India, Iran, Italy, Japan, Lebanon, Mexico, Peru, Poland, Tunisia,Turkey and Zimbabwe.

 Faculty: Our program is taught in a uniquely international and culturally rich environment, combining the excellence of Cornell Law School faculty with Sorbonne Law School, of the Université Paris I Panthéon-Sorbonne and international guest lecturers.
 We limit enrollment to 130 students, to assure relatively small classes and to provide an opportunity for meaningful student-faculty interaction.